 Under the influence of their charismatic classics professor, a group of clever, eccentric misfits at an elite New England college discover a way of thinking and living that is a world away from the humdrum existence of their contemporaries.
 But when they go beyond the boundaries of normal morality their lives are changed profoundly and for ever.

-Goodreads Synopsis: Marie Laure lives with her father in Paris within walking distance of the Museum of Natural History where he works as the master of the locks.
-When she is six, she goes blind, and her father builds her a model of their neighborhood, every house, every manhole, so she can memorize it with her fingers and navigate the real streets with her feet and cane.
+Marie Laure lives with her father in Paris within walking distance of the Museum of Natural History where he works as the master of the locks.
+When she is six, she goes blind, and her father builds her a model of their neighbourhood, every house, every manhole, so she can memorise it with her fingers and navigate the real streets with her feet and cane.
 When the Germans occupy Paris, father and daughter flee to Saint-Malo on the Brittany coast, where Marie-Laure’s agoraphobic great uncle lives in a tall, narrow house by the sea.

 During a snowstorm in England in 1910, a baby is born and dies before she can take her first breath.
 During a snowstorm in England in 1910, the same baby is born and lives to tell the tale.
 What if there were second chances?
 And third chances?
 In fact an infinite number of chances to live your life?
 Would you eventually be able to save the world from its own inevitable destiny?
 And would you even want to?